 If you haven’t worked before, you can write about volunteer experiences or extra-curricular activities:

 “As a third-year English student at the University of British Columbia, I am an executive member of the English Student Association (ESA).
-Recently, the ESA organized a panel of English alumni to talk with current students about their experiences going to university.
-My role at this event was to book the venue, order the food, and promote the English alumni panel to UBC students.
+Recently, the ESA organized a virtual panel of English alumni to talk with current students about their experiences going to university.
+My role at this event was to promote the panel to UBC students.
 I used social media, including Twitter, Facebook, and Instagram, to reach out to students and used analytics to guide my marketing strategies.
 As a result, there was a 50% increase in the students’ participation compared to similar events offered in the past.”

 Classroom projects are also valid when showcasing your skills to employers:

-“During my two years studying Psychology at the University of British Columbia, I found that I am at my best when working on group projects.
+“As a fourth-year psychology student at the University of British Columbia, I found that I am at my best when working on group projects.
 For instance, when my group was assigned to write a research paper on the use of technology by toddlers, I took the lead to keep my group organized.
 I developed Excel spreadsheets that listed each member’s responsibilities, milestones, and deadlines.
-Additionally, I scheduled weekly check-in meetings to share ideas and adjust our project’s schedule.
+Additionally, I scheduled weekly Zoom check-in meetings to share ideas and adjust our project’s schedule.
 My team members appreciated my organizational and leadership skills that kept us on track and helped us to achieve an A grade for the project.”

-Remember that employers hire for skills, and as long as you are able to make connections between your previous experiences and the employer’s needs, you will have a robust cover letter that will land you a job interview.
+Remember that employers hire for skills and, as long as you can make connections between your previous experiences and the employer’s needs, you will have a robust cover letter that can land you a job interview.

-- Customize your cover letter to each job you apply for: a generic cover letter won’t get you an interview!
+- Customize your cover letter for each job you apply to.
+A generic cover letter won’t get you an interview!

 - Your first paragraph should grab the employer’s attention.
-Talk about your education, years of work/volunteer experience, and mention your 2-3 most relevant skills for the job.
+Talk about your education, years of work/volunteer experience, and mention your two to three most relevant skills for the job.

-- Length is important: in Canada, cover letters shouldn’t exceed one page, so 3-5 paragraphs are enough.
+- Your cover letter shouldn’t exceed one page.
+Three to five paragraphs are enough.